annepanlilio/AP-Agency/README.md

 1. Download the zip file here in github.
 2. Unzip the file.
-3. Rename the folder to "rb-agency"
+3. Rename the folder to "ap-agency"
 4. Login to your ftp.
 5. Locate the /wp-content/plugins directory.
-6. Upload the entire "rb-agency" folder
+6. Upload the entire "ap-agency" folder
 7. Login to your website.
 8. Go to Plugins > Inactive
-9. Locate the "RB Agency" plugin.
+9. Locate the "AP Agency" plugin.
 10. Click "Activate".

 ## Configuration